 Deploying a relationship management solution can be fraught with difficulties.
 Here are some suggestions on how to decrease the risk and increase the success of your next deployment.

 What does it take to successfully implement a customer management relationship solution?
 Why is it that some implementations fail to deliver the expected benefits?
-With Microsoft CRM software having the required functionality, why is it that some users refuse to use the solution?
-Here are ten tips for getting it right.
+With

 1. Spend the right amount of time scoping the solution first